dr-daisuke-urano/PlantHyperspectralSVD/README.md

 ```

 ### Step 1: Pixel-by-pixel normalization of leaf reflectance spectra with nIR bands.
-Plant leaves exhibit high reflectance of near-infrared (nIR) light.
-While reflectance at far-red wavelengths (700–780 nm) is significantly reduced under stress, reflectance at longer wavelengths remains relatively stable, regardless of plant growing conditions.
-In this project, we observed that bands near 900 nm exhibit the smallest Coefficients of Variation (CoV) among the wavelength range from 400 to 1000 nm.
-Therefore, we utilized the 890–910 nm nm bands as the reference to normalize the leaf reflectance spectra.
-The small CoV at ~900 nm was consistently observed in lettuce.
+Visible to far-red reflectances (400 - 750 nm) vary under various stresses, making them useful for plant stress diagnostics.
+On the other hand, leaf reflectance near 900 nm remains relatively stable regardless of plant growing conditions, which is ideal for the normalization of the leaf reflectance spectra.
+In this study, the 890–910 nm bands are utilized as the reference to normalize the spectral data.

 ### Step 1 procedure:
 ```python